 A temporary union between two or more individuals or groups for a common aim or goal.
 A relatively common practice utilized in multi-party negotiations, used to gain advantage in the negotiation.
 Coalitions are more common when negotiators' stand to gain more through collaboration than through competing.

 A negotiation process that occurs between employers (or their representatives) and the representatives of a union to negotiate issues that consists of wages, hours of work and other conditions of employment.
 Normally results in a written contract that is defined by specific time duration – ‘life of the contract’.
+Doesn't necessarily comprise of bargaining as the name suggests.

 This term refers to the area of agreement or a basis for an understanding, that is mutually agreed upon by all parties to a negotiation.